MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 4. After calibrating, select the HoloLens app again.

-If the holograms are visually clear but too bright or too dim, use the buttons on the left side of the HoloLens to increase or decrease brightness.
+If the holograms are visually clear but too bright or too dim, use the buttons on the left side of the HoloLens headset to increase or decrease brightness.

 ## What should I do if the holographic instructions aren’t aligned to my work area?